Lake Worth Beach, Florida: Prior to incorporation

 Native Americans migrated into Florida beginning about 12,000 years ago.
 While evidence near the town of Jupiter indicates local inhabitation dating back to the Paleo-Indian period, the Jaega were the first known tribe to have resided along the Florida Atlantic coast in the areas of Martin and Palm Beach counties.
 The remains of shell mounds sites, mostly dating back to approximately 750–1500 CE, attest to pre-Columbian Jaega inhabitation near Lake Worth Beach, including in Boynton Beach, Palm Beach, and South Palm Beach.

 Among the city's first non-indigenous settlers were Samuel and Fannie James.
 The Jameses were an African American couple reported to be ex-slaves, known as the Black Diamonds, who settled on the shores of the Lake Worth Lagoon near the current 5th Avenue South in 1885.
 A stone monument dedicated to Samuel and Fannie James at the northwest corner of Lucerne Avenue (State Road 802) and J Street inaccurately uses the date 1883, due to a transcription error.
 The couple made a claim for their land under the Homestead Act in 1885.
 Their holdings, originally 187 acres, increased over time to more than 700 acres, including 160 acres of homestead land south of Lake Avenue (State Road 802) between M and F Streets; 163.3 acres in modern-day College Park, acquired from the estate of William Stephan, where Fannie ran a pineapple farm; and 160 acres to the south between the current Dixie and Federal highways (Route 1 and State Road 5), acquired from Swedish immigrants Olai and Sarah Gudmundsen.

-The initial name of the area's first post office was Jewell (sometimes spelled Jewel), which served the few residences between Lantana and West Palm Beach.
+The initial name of the area's first post office was Jewel (sometimes spelled Jewell), which served the few residences between Lantana and West Palm Beach.
 Between 1889 and 1903, Fannie James served as postmaster of the post office, located in a small dry goods shop, which the couple operated to serve the lake traffic that connected the small pioneer homesteads located along the banks of the Lake Worth Lagoon.
 Area pioneers also reported that Jewell was included as a stop on the route of the barefoot mailman via the Celestial Railroad by July 1889.